kangjoa/sew-serious/README.md

-# Homework 3: Grocery Store
+# Homework 3: Grocery Fabric

-_For instructions on how to complete this assignment, see [part 1](https://github.com/Tech-at-DU/ACS-1220-Authentication-and-Associations/blob/master/Assignments/grocery-store.md) and [part 2](https://github.com/Tech-at-DU/ACS-1220-Authentication-and-Associations/blob/master/Assignments/grocery-store-part-2.md)._
+_For instructions on how to complete this assignment, see [part 1](https://github.com/Tech-at-DU/ACS-1220-Authentication-and-Associations/blob/master/Assignments/grocery-fabric.md) and [part 2](https://github.com/Tech-at-DU/ACS-1220-Authentication-and-Associations/blob/master/Assignments/grocery-fabric-part-2.md)._

 To run this code, start by cloning this repository to your computer.
 Then in a terminal, navigate to the project folder.